UppASD/UppASD-manual/content/tutorial.rst

   1300  0.128381  0.431053  0.001813  0.418473
   1500  0.102811  0.464573  0.000898  0.283877

-The contents of the file are as follows: first column list the temperature, magnetization (in Bohr) in the second column, the Binder cumulant (see below) in the third column, the susceptibility are found in the fourth columns and the fifth column contains the specific heat (in units of k$_B$).
-If the magnetization (col 1) is plotted against the temperature (col 1) we immediately see that T$_c$ is around 1000 K. That is also reflected in the peak of the susceptibility (col 4) and the specific heat (col 5) around that temperature.
-However, in order to obtain a more precise value of T$_c$, the cumulant crossing method that originally was suggested by Binder is very powerful and useful technique.
-The (4'th order) cumulant U$_L$ , defined as
+The contents of the file are as follows: first column list the temperature, magnetization (in Bohr) in the second column, the Binder cumulant (see below) in the third column, the susceptibility are found in the fourth columns and the fifth column contains the specific heat (in units of :math:`k_B`).
+If the magnetization (col 1) is plotted against the temperature (col 1) we immediately see that :math:`T_c` is around 1000 K. That is also reflected in the peak of the susceptibility (col 4) and the specific heat (col 5) around that temperature.
+However, in order to obtain a more precise value of :math:`T_c`, the cumulant crossing method that originally was suggested by Binder is very powerful and useful technique.
+The (4'th order) cumulant :math:`U_L` , defined as

 .. math::

   U_L = 1 -\frac{\langle M^4 \rangle}{3 \langle M^2 \rangle ^2 }

-has unique properties that makes it easy to locate T$_c$ without resorting to advanced finite size scaling analysis or calculation of critical exponents of the transition.
-As the system approaching infinite size, $U_4 \to 4/9$ for $T> T_c$ and $U_4 \to 2/3$ for $T< T_c$.
-However, the crucial part is for large enough systems, the curves of $U_4$ for different lattice sizes cross in a fixed point $U^*$ and the location of the fixed point is T$_c$.
+has unique properties that makes it easy to locate :math:`T_c` without resorting to advanced finite size scaling analysis or calculation of critical exponents of the transition.
+As the system approaching infinite size, :math:`U_4 \to 4/9` for :math:`T> T_c` and :math:`U_4 \to 2/3` for :math:`T< T_c`.
+However, the crucial part is for large enough systems, the curves of :math:`U_4` for different lattice sizes cross in a fixed point :math:`U^*` and the location of the fixed point is :math:`T_c`.
 Practically, that means that all simulations are repeated using some other lattice size of the simulation box.
 As an example, change the ncell keyword in the inpsd.dat file (line 2) in the Base directory from using a cube of size 12 to 20 (i.e 20 20 20) and repeat the calculations once again using the runme.sh script.
-Since the simulation box is now larger, it will take longer time to finish (with all other parameters fixed, the simulation time scales linearly with number of atoms in the cell, i.e. $(20/12)^3 \approx 4.6$ longer execution time than previous).
+Since the simulation box is now larger, it will take longer time to finish (with all other parameters fixed, the simulation time scales linearly with number of atoms in the cell, i.e. :math:`(20/12)^3 \approx 4.6` longer execution time than previous).
 Once finished, gather and collect the output using the printM.sh script.
 Now plot the cumulant as function of temperature and one get a figure similar to as shown in Fig.~\ref{fig:MTFe}.
 There are some statistical noise at high temperatures which can be reduced by running the simulations with more steps and more ensembles.
-Nevertheless, there is a distinct crossing around 955 K which is the calculated T$_c$ for the specific system.
+Nevertheless, there is a distinct crossing around 955 K which is the calculated :math:`T_c` for the specific system.

 \begin{figure}[h!]
 \subfloat{\includegraphics[clip,width=0.49\columnwidth]{./MTFe.png} }\subfloat{\includegraphics[clip,width=0.49\columnwidth]{MTFe2.png} }
-\caption{(left) Cumulant of Fe as function of temperature using cubic simulation box of size L=12 and L=20.  (right) Zoom in of the crossing point and the location of T$_c$.}
+\caption{(left) Cumulant of Fe as function of temperature using cubic simulation box of size L=12 and L=20.  (right) Zoom in of the crossing point and the location of T:math:`_c`.}
 \label{fig:MTFe}
 \end{figure}